 We invite you to take in all our unique events at the museum!

 Our signature event is the Authors on Eighth Literary Walking Tour and Writing Contest which celebrates writing in the Yukon; taking visitors to the one-time houses of famous writers, Jack London, Robert Service and Pierre Berton; all along Eighth Avenue in Dawson City, Yukon.

 Authors on Eighth Writing Contest

 Calling all writers and enthusiasts of the North.
-Write a piece of poetry or prose on the suggested theme, and enter for your chance to win Klondike gold!
-Submissions are judged by a panel including the Berton Writer’s Retreat writer in residence and a local judge.
-Themes are released in late May/ early June and center around northern topics.
-Select submissions will be published in the Klondike Sun.
+Submit a piece of poetry or prose relating to the chosen theme for your chance to win a Klondike gold nugget!
+Submissions are judged by a panel including local and visit writers.
+Select submissions will be published in the Klondike Sun and/or online.